rabidgremlin/Mutters/README.md

 ```

 ## Usage
-If you are using Gradle you can pull the latest release with:
+If you are using Gradle you can pull (for the example above) the latest release with:

 ```
 repositories {